The Voice of Cities and Regions

 Sustainable Urban Resilience for the Next Generation (SURGe) Initiative

-It’s clear that we need effective multi-level governance to transform cities.
+We need effective multi-level governance to transform cities.
 To achieve this vision, the COP27 Presidency has launched the SURGe Initiative with the objective to enhance and accelerate local and urban climate action through multi-level governance, engagement, and delivery through five integrated tracks, contributing to achieving the Paris Climate Goals and Sustainable Development Goals.

 Advocacy outcomes